The anti-spherical Hecke categories for Hermitian symmetric pairs: Coxeter truncation

 and we set $ \mathcal{N}^\ctau = T^\ctau_{0\to1} \cup T^\ctau_{\infty}.$ We define the {\sf $\ctau$-contraction tiling} to be the disjoint union of the $ {T}^\ctau _{i\to i+1}$-tiles and all remaining tiles in $ \mathscr{A}_{(W,P)}\setminus \mathcal{N}^\ctau $.
 We refer to any tile in this overall tiling as a {\sf $\ctau$-contraction tile}.
 Given $\mathbb{T} $ a $\ctau$-contraction tile.
 We define a {\sf reading word} of $\mathbb{T}$ by recording the constituent tiles $ {[r,c]}$ within $\mathbb{T} $ from bottom to top (that is, by the natural order on $r+c\in \ZZ_{\geq0}$). \end{defn}

 \begin{rmk} We note that any tile-partition $\la \in \mtau$ can be obtained by stacking $\ctau$-contraction tiles on top of $T^\ctau_{0\to1}$. \end{rmk}

 \begin{eg} In the leftmost diagram in \cref{fig3thissec} the large contraction tiles are all identical.
+These identical tiles both have two distinct choices for their reading word (as we can order the tiles of the same height freely); explicitly, these reading words are

-The reading words of these tiles are $ 2132 0$ and $ 2 312 0$.
+$ 2132 0$ and $ 2 312 0$.
 Notice that these words differ only by the commuting relations in the Coxeter groups. \end{eg}

 There is, in essence, only one type of large contraction tile: this is the contraction tiles of type $(A,A\times A)$ and their {\em augmentations} pictured in \cref{augment}.
-We will see in \cref{hom2} that these augmentations merely ``bulk out" the the corresponding Soergel diagram (using degree zero strands) without changing its substance.
-In more detail, the tricorne is formed from three tiles in a formation $\mathbb{T}=\{ [r,c], [r-1,c], [r,c-1]\}$.
+We will see in \cref{hom2} that these augmentations merely ``bulk out" the corresponding Soergel diagram (using degree zero strands) without changing its substance.
+In more detail, we define the {\sf tricorne} to be formed from three tiles in a formation $\mathbb{T}=\{ [r,c], [r-1,c], [r,c-1]\}$.
 Here the tile $ [r,c]$ is the only $\ctau$-tile in $\mathbb{T}$.
 We augment this picture by adding $k$ tiles symmetrically above and below the brim (thus displacing the $\ctau$-tile) to obtain an augmented tile ${\rm aug}_k(\mathbb{T} ) $ as depicted in the rightmost diagram of \cref{augment}.